 Before using this medication, tell your doctor or pharmacist your medical history, especially of: recent/past/current infections, liver disease.

-Monomethyl fumarate can make you more likely to get infections or may worsen any current infections.
-Avoid contact with people who have infections that may spread to others (such as chickenpox, measles, flu).
-Consult your doctor if you have been exposed to an infection or for more details.
+Monomethyl fumarate can make you more likely to get infections or may make current infections worse.
+Stay away from anyone who has an infection that may easily spread (such as chickenpox, COVID-19, measles, flu).
+Talk to your doctor if you have been exposed to an infection or for more details.

 Tell your health care professional that you are using monomethyl fumarate before having any immunizations/vaccinations.
 Avoid contact with people who have recently received live vaccines (such as flu vaccine inhaled through the nose).